Harikesh666/Javascript/GlobalAndThis.md

 | Arrow Function              | Lexically inherited      |
 | Event Handler               | Element triggering event |

 This detailed breakdown covers how execution contexts and `this` behave in JavaScript, which is crucial for effective scoping and function behavior control.
-Let me know if you have questions on any specific scenario!